Skip to content

 Grade: B-plus

-In Sapphire at Cedar Crossings, 18.46 Percentage of Residents Rehospitalized
+In Sapphire at Cedar Crossings, 12.87% of Residents Rehospitalized

-This tells you the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-There is usually a correlation between keeping patients out of the hospital and the quality of rehabilitation services.
+This is the number of rehospitalizations per thousand days of short-term patient care.
+There is usually a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.

 Scores for Portland, OR